stevearrants/styleguide/docs/interfacewriting.md

 # Interface writing

 We often write technical documentation, references, collaterals, and other materials.
-In most of these cases it's safe to say the reader is learning something new or troubleshooting.
-Write clear, concise instructions that give your reader with the best possible experience.
+In most cases, it's safe to say that the reader is learning something new or troubleshooting.
+Write clear, concise instructions that give your reader the best possible experience.

 ## Basics

 ### Keep It Simple

 Help the reader follow along.
 Break instructions or processes down into individual steps.
 Use short, simple sentences with words people use in everyday conversation.

-Refer to navigation labels, buttons, and menus like they appear in the application or service.
+Refer to navigation labels, buttons, and menus as they appear in the application or service.
 Verify the spelling and capitalization as you write.
 Your reader looks for the same name as the one in the instructions.
 Always boldface interface items and omit any terminal punctuation from the bold.

-Be specific and give the reader as much help as you can.
+Be specific and provide the reader with as much help as possible.

 Instead of: